peteroupc/peteroupc.github.io/graphics.md

 [^1]: A computer has adequate performance for classic graphics if it achieves a score of&mdash;<br>(a) 3108 or more 3D marks on the 3DMark2000 benchmark (640 &times; 480) when run without graphics acceleration, or<br>(b) 195 or greater on the 3DMark2000 CPU speed test.<br>Both figures correspond to the running of two graphically demanding 3-D demos, at three levels of detail each, at 60 frames per second (adjusted downward as needed if a demo's detail level averages more than 12,800 triangles per frame; see the section "Test Descriptions" in the 3DMark2000 help).

-[^2]: An _affine_ texture mapping keeps parallel lines parallel.
-A _perspective-correct_ texture mapping accounts for distance from the viewer: closer objects appear larger.
-Affine texture mapping, together with the rounding of vertex coordinates to integers and the lack of smoothing (antialiasing) of edges, contributed to the characteristic distortion and instability of 3-D graphics in many PlayStation (One) games.
+[^2]: Perspective correction accounts for distance from the viewer: closer objects appear larger.
+The lack of perspective correction (also known as _affine texture mapping_), together with the rounding of vertex coordinates to integers and the lack of smoothing (antialiasing) of edges, contributed to the characteristic distortion and instability of 3-D graphics in many PlayStation (One) games.

 [^3]: A possible alternative to these 2-D limits is to require the use of a frame buffer (array of pixels in computer memory) with no more than 8 bits per pixel (no more than 256 simultaneous colors) and to require that all graphics be rendered in software, but I don't know of a way to describe further restrictions useful for game programming in the mid- to late 1990s style.<br>The tile-based limits specified here also suit games that support only text display, and thus have graphics that resemble the text modes (as opposed to graphics modes) found in PCs and computer terminals.

 [^4]: Tile- and sprite-based graphics were in place largely because they saved memory.
 Indeed, this system, present in the Nintendo DS and many earlier game consoles, was abandoned in the Nintendo 3DS in favor of a frame buffer.

-[^5]: But alpha blending (the mixing of one color with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
+[^5]: But alpha blending (the mixing of one image with another) was "relatively new to PC games" at the time of _Quake_'s release in 1996, according to _Michael Abrash's Graphics Programming Black Book_.
 Only images with opaque and/or transparent pixels tended to be supported in early-1990s video games.

 [^6]: If the game screen is two colors only (such as black and white), a game could choose to allow screen resolutions up to 800,000 total pixels.
 For example, a 1024 &times; 768 screen has 786,432 total pixels.
 However, two-color graphical display modes larger than 307,200 total pixels are probably rare among consumers.
 The modern game _Return of the Obra Dinn_ employs a two-color 800 &times; 450 display (378,000 total pixels).